ShashiS07/Project-UrlShortner/README.md

+## URL Shortner MERN PROJECT.
+- Code is deivided into two files. i.e. client and server.
+- In Client I have implement the Fronted Part and In server the backend code is written

 ## Overview
 URL shortening is used to create shorter aliases for long URLs.
 We call these shortened aliases “short links.”
 Users are redirected to the original URL when they hit these short links.
 Short links save a lot of space when displayed, printed, messaged, or tweeted.
 Additionally, users are less likely to mistype shorter URLs.